-Choosing the best single-room air conditioner for your Phoenix home may seem like a simple matter: Drive to a big-box home improvement store, find a low price, buy and install the unit.
+Choosing the best single-room air conditioner for your Phoenix home may seem like a simple matter: Drive to a big-box home improvement store, find a low price, inspect, buy and install the a/c unit.
 However, single-room air conditioners come in all quality levels and energy efficiencies.
 Choosing badly could cost you – not just now, but for years to come.

 What are BTUs & Why Do They Matter?

 They seem outdated, but British thermal units (BTUs) still rule as the yardstick of choice for measuring cooling power of portable air conditioners.
 You select your perfect window unit by matching BTU to room size.
 Starting at 5,000 BTUs for a 100-square-foot room, you add approximately 1,000 BTUs for every 100 square feet: